 Steam Cleaner For Steam Cleaning The Oven

-I was so shocked to find out about this method of cleaning the oven because I absolutely love my steam cleaner for my couches and carpets, and I had no idea that you could actually use it to steam clean the oven as well.
-When I tried this method, I was pleasantly surprised on how well it works.
+I was also shocked to find out about this method of cleaning the oven because I absolutely love your steam cleaner for your couches and carpets, and I had no idea that you could actually use it to steam clean the oven as well.
+When I tried this method, I was pleasantly surprised at how well it works.

 To steam clean the oven with a steam cleaning machine like this one you’ll want to ensure your oven is completely empty without any racks inside of it so you can get a proper clean.
 This is how you can use a steam cleaner to clean the oven.

 - Fill up the steam cleaner tank with water, and only water.
 You will not need to add in any additional chemicals or cleaners, however, you can add vinegar if you like, just beware that it may smell like vinegar for a while after you’re finished with this cleaning project.